brson/soroban-token-fuzzer/README.md

 - The sum of all balances is equal to the sum of mints minus the sum of burns.
 - All pairs of addresses have allowance equal to the fuzzer's own accounting of allowances.
-- All current balances are greater than 0.
+- All current balances are greater than or equal to 0.
 - All current balances are equal to the fuzzer's own accounting of balances.
 - Contract calls do not panic (unless it's with `panic_with_error!`).
   An error of type [`WasmVm`](https://docs.rs/soroban-sdk/latest/soroban_sdk/xdr/enum.ScErrorType.html#variant.WasmVm)